suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use FutureBuilder to handle asynchronous UI updates dynamically!"

 ---

-48) How do you handle exceptions in Flutter, and what strategies have you used?
+48.How do you handle exceptions in Flutter, and what strategies have you used?
+---
-    Exception handling in Flutter is crucial to prevent app crashes and provide a smooth user experience.
+Exception handling in Flutter is crucial to prevent app crashes and provide a smooth user
+    experience.
 Common strategies include:

 1️⃣ Using try-catch for Synchronous & Asynchronous Errors